 (Adams' circular orbit)

 which proved the truth of the charge.

 DIO 2.3 ‡9 n.12 [p.118] (also (DIO 7.1 ‡5 §A5 [p.25]) predicted that the doubly-“disappeared” 1846/12/8 letter from Astron Royal G.Airy to Cantab A.Sedgwick had lambasted Neptune-controversy Brit-hero Adams.
-When the letter was doubly-recovered in 1998 (after Eggen's death), it confirmed that theory resoundingly: Airy's scathing sarcasm is viewable at DIO 9.1 ‡1 §H8 [p.20].
+When the letter was doubly-recovered in 1998 (after Eggen's death), it confirmed that theory resoundingly: Airy's scathing sarcasm on “baby” Adams can be found at DIO 9.1 ‡1 §H8 [p.20].
 A photograph of the precious original of this letter is viewable on DIO, which is exclusive host to the Royal Astronomical Society-funded gleanings from the long-unavailable RGO Neptune file.

 In 1973, there were almost no documents available to evaluate

 But DR (Fiction 1973 p.263) found his story's coincidences

 too incredible for acceptance, and deemed it probably fake.

 In 1996, the R.Byrd 1926 “North Pole” diary